 It may sound crazy, but there are all kinds of moves you can make this time of year to pay less when you do your income taxes.
-We’ve compiled 12 year-end tax tips – a homage to The 12 Days of Christmas – below.
+We’ve compiled 12 year-end tax tips below.
 For most of the savings, you’ll need to itemize your deductions.
 It’s a little more work, but it could mean a bigger tax refund.
 Just follow these steps and start saving.

 Add money to your retirement plan, if you can, to lower your taxable income.
-You have until April 18, 2016, to set up a new Traditional or Roth Individual Retirement Account or add money to an existing one.
-Check out this IRA Tax Guide.
+For the 2018 tax year, you have until April 15, 2019, to set up a new Traditional or Roth Individual Retirement Account or add money to an existing one.

 Take money away from your Flexible Spending Account (FSA).
-In other words, spend FSA money on eligible expenses like glasses, contact lenses or hearing aids.
-You may be able to carryover $500 into next year, but you may not.
+In other words, spend FSA money on eligible expenses like glasses, contact lenses, or hearing aids.
+You may be able to carryover $500 into next year, but then again, you may not.
 Use it, so you don’t lose it.

 Donate money to a qualifying charity.
 Keep bank records and documentation from the organization with the date and amount contributed.

 Tip 4: Take

 Take clothing and household items like furniture, furnishings, electronics, and appliances to a charity as a donation.
 Help others as you help yourself.
 You can deduct the fair market value (what they're worth now, not when you bought them) of your donations.